The warm-up process before your fight

 7. Ability to listen, learn, and follow direction

-Specific Requirements and Expectations for our Fighters
+Specific Requirements and Expectations for Our Fighters

 1. Go to the advanced classes at least twice a week for 3 months before your scheduled fight.
 One of those classes has to be the sparring classes (currently on Tuesdays).